tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 needed to evaluate the classifier.

 ### Solution Statement

+__suggestion__: when you mention something like the following it is often advisable that you provide some citations to back up your claim.

+"THERE ARE ALSO A NUMBER OF ACADEMIC STUDIES, MENTIONED ABOVE, THAT HAVE HAD SUCCESS WITH SVM CLASSIFIERS"

+__suggestion__: you should mention the need for image preprocessing here.

 I propose using a SVM classifier to train a solution that, with a reasonable level of accuracy, correctly map a handwritten sample to the correct digit.